 What should I watch for while using this medication?

-Visit your care team for regular check-ups.
+Visit your care team for regular checks on your progress.
 You will need lab work done before you start this medication and regularly while you are taking it.
-Check your blood pressure regularly.
-Ask your care team what your blood pressure should be, and when you should contact them.
+Check your blood pressure as directed.
+Know what your blood pressure should be and when to contact your care team.

 This medication may increase blood sugar.
 Ask your care team if changes in diet or medications are needed if you have diabetes.